-We believe that our existing cash and cash equivalents as of March 31, 2016, will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
+We believe that our existing cash and cash equivalents as of September 30, 2015, together with the estimated net proceeds from our IPO and the concurrent private placement, will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.